xlfdyzcs/flutter_linux_webview/README.md

 * WebView creation appears to be somewhat unstable.
 * Using Flutter 3.16.3 (latest as of 2023-12-13), the plugin test hangs on all platforms.

 We should fix these issues.
+Update: We have recognized that the cause of these issues is likely accessing the same GL Context from multiple threads.

 # Run the example project